kernelci/kernelci-core/doc/collection-token.rst

  :reqjson boolean upload: If the token can be used to upload files.
  :reqjson boolean ip_restricted: If the token is restricted to be used on certain IP addresses.
  :reqjson array ip_address: Array of IP addresses the token is restricted to.
+ :reqjson boolean lab: If the token is a boot lab one.
+ :reqjson boolean test_lab: If the token is a test lab one.

  :reqheader Authorization: The token necessary to authorize the request.
  :reqheader Content-Type: Content type of the transmitted data, must be ``application/json``.